acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 There is also an air jump delay here, it is a small delay to avoid jumping and jumping again in the next frame which didn't look well and it wasn't so useful, it felt like a bug.
 But, since it checks from the buffer, it starts the air jump as soon as it can and the player might not notice the delay.

 One drawback of this technique is that allows a higher jump by letting the player jump before touching ground but feels super responsive and I completely prefer that for this game.
-I tried also projecting the position to the ground

 ### Coyote Time